lvgl/lvgl/docs/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Have you already started using LVGL in a
-:ref:`integration/ide/pc-simulator/simulator on pc [0-1]`, a development
+:ref:`integration/ide/pc-simulator/simulator on pc`, a development
 board, or on your custom hardware?
 Was it easy or were there some
 obstacles?
 Are you happy with the result?
 Showing your project to others
 is a win-win situation because it increases your and LVGL's reputation